nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### JSF

-#### Improve JSF Admin NOS registration page in offline case
+#### Improve Jsf Admin Nos Registration Page in Offline Case

 JSF Admin NOS page displays registration information in offline mode.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29336](https://jira.nuxeo.com/browse/NXP-29336)

-#### Fix JSF EL evaluation of a condition using a multi-valued property in a filter used by a picture conversion
+#### Fix JSF EL Evaluation of a Condition Using a Multi-Valued Property in a Filter Used by a Picture Conversion

-The function nx:arrayContains is added to evaluate JSF EL condition on multi-valued properties.
+The function `nx:arrayContains` is added to evaluate JSF EL condition on multi-valued properties.

 Added new functions in the EL context to work with arrays: